MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/set-up-open-shifts-across-locations.md

 Keep in mind the following:

 - The name of the schedule group in the location where the open shift is created must match the names of the schedule groups at other locations.
-In this way, open shifts created and shared by a manager in one location are available to all workers that belong to the same schedule group in other locations.
+In this way, open shifts created and shared by a manager in one location are available to all workers that belong to the same schedule group in other locations within the same level of the hierarchy.
 - Schedule group names aren’t case-sensitive.
 For example, if a schedule group is named "Cashiers" at some locations and "cashiers" at other locations, the open shift is available across all those locations.

 To learn more about the user experience, see [Use open shifts across locations in Shifts]().